 - A three-year laptop extended warranty from Upsie for a $600 computer costs $158.99 with a low $25 deductible.

 - Compare that to a three-year warranty from SquareTrade that costs $149.99, with a $75 deductible.

 In addition, your Upsie extended laptop warranty

 will give you the choice between prepaid mail-in and local service at certified shops.
+This is true for all portable devices.
 You can even call in your claim 24-7 and speak with a live representative.
 Even better, Upsie offers transparent, no hassle protection against accidents, including drops or spills, connection failures, battery problems, screen malfunctions, and all sorts of common issues.

 You probably spent lots of time comparing home insurance policies before choosing the right company to help protect your valuable house.
 Take just a few minutes to learn more about Upsie, so you can give your personal possessions the same level of protection.

 Learn More About Upsie Insurance: